About Uluwatu Surf Villas

 43b34e1f4760d5057dae4d588fe1fc366af39644.jpg

-2001 — The original villas are established
+2001 — The first villas are established on the cliff.

-2008 — Uluwatu Surf Villas takes its current name
+2008 — Uluwatu Surf Villas opens.

-2014 — Morning Light Yoga Studio opens
+2014 — Morning Light Yoga Studio opens.

-2018 — Mana Uluwatu Restaurant becomes part of the property
+2018 — Mana Restaurant opens.

 Media